ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 This document makes the following simplifying assumptions to reduce complexity:

-* The product to be attested is shipped with an IEEE 802.1AR DevID and an Initial Attestation Key (IAK) with certificate.
+* The product to be attested is shipped with an IEEE 802.1AR Device Identity and an Initial Attestation Key (IAK) with certificate.
 The IAK cert contains the same identity information as the DevID (specifically, the same Subject Name and Subject Alt Name, signed by the manufacturer), but it's a type of key that can be